8 Ways to Help a Friend Through a Breakup

 • Taking up a new hobby or class.
 Has your friend always wanted to learn Spanish?
 Run a half-marathon?
 Encourage them to take advantage of their new free time by helping them find opportunities.
 You could even join, if you’re so inclined.

 • Try out a new look.
 Again, breakups present a pure opportunity for a fresh start.
-Whether your friend wants to try out a bold new haircut or go shopping, offer to serve as a stylist consultant.
+Whether your friend wants to try out a bold new haircut or go shopping, offer to serve as a stylist consultant or go with them to the salon or mall.

 • Make a new recipe.
 What’s something they’ve been craving lately?
 Instead of paying for it at a restaurant, try making it together at home!